 But I would take a commission-only, outside design/sales position at California Closets.

 We got a break when I met the daughter-in-law of the founder of Bashas’ grocery stores.
 She wanted solid wood office furniture, but at that time, California Closets only worked in laminates.
 When I informed her that we just started a woodworking shop, she gave us the job.

 Only Divine assistance allowed us to pull off this job because we knew next to nothing about high-end woodworking.
-We had ten more years of struggle to endure, before becoming skillful at designing unique and emotional custom furniture and cabinets that reflected our client’s personality, values, and functional needs.
+We had ten more years of struggle to endure before becoming skillful at transforming raw materials to express our client’s personality and values.

 Today, Paul Rene is the recipient of numerous design awards and editorials.
 In 2018, I was named DESIGN ICON by a respected industry trade magazine.
 In 2019 we received two 1st Place Design Excellence Awards from the American Society of Interior Designers and, named to Scottsdale Modern Luxury’s LUXE LIST for most eclectic furniture.

 I liken my fall and rise to that of the Phoenix.
 The legendary bird that burns itself every 500 years and then rises from its ashes evolved.
-I had to taste the bottom for 20 years to develop the necessary empathy for all those left behind – wherever and whoever they are.
+Destiny planned for me to endure life on the bottom for nearly 20 years, to develop the necessary empathy for all those seeking a way up from that condition – whoever they are.

 So, upon my rise, I would not only create that job, which I did, but I would also accept the mission to prepare others to walk the same path, enabling them to create a meaningful livable wage job for themselves.
 Currently, we are exploring ways to start a woodworking apprenticeship and self-actualization program.